SydneyBioX/BIDCell/README.md

 ## Parameters

 Parameters are defined in .yaml files.
 Examples are provided for 4 major platforms, including Xenium, CosMx, MERSCOPE, and Stereo-seq.
 BIDCell may also be applied to data from other technologies such as MERFISH.
-To view examples, run:
+Run the following to obtain examples:

         from bidcell import BIDCellModel
         BIDCellModel.get_example_config("xenium")